 The establishment of APAC Labs was made possible by the generous support of Dr. Andreas Pittas, whose donation of half a million euros will be used to acquire the necessary infrastructure for carrying out research in art history, archeology and cultural heritage by the application of advanced analytical and digital methods.
 In addition, a “visiting scholars program” will be instituted to offer scholarships to senior and junior art historians or art characterization experts.
 The program will significantly enrich the research activities, innovative spirit and intellectual life at CyI and Cyprus.

-Professor Costas Papanicolas, President of The Cyprus Institute, Dr. Marina Solomidou-Ieronymidou, Director of the Department of Antiquities, Professor Thilo Rehren, Director of CyI's Science and Technology in Archaeology Research Center (STARC), and Dr. Andreas Pittas, Chairman of the Executive Committee of CyI’s Board of Trustees, also gave brief talks at the inauguration.
+Professor Costas Papanicolas, President of The Cyprus Institute, Dr. Marina Solomidou-Ieronymidou, Director of the Department of Antiquities, Professor Thilo Rehren, Director of CyI's Science and Technology in Archaeology and Culture Research Center (STARC), and Dr. Andreas Pittas, Chairman of the Executive Committee of CyI’s Board of Trustees, also gave brief talks at the inauguration.

 Speaking at the inauguration, the President of the Republic congratulated The Cyprus Institute for this achievement and said that “the creation of this laboratory is another important milestone in a series of successes for The Cyprus Institute over the years, successes that I have personally followed and which the government of Cyprus has firmly supported.
 The Cyprus Institute is recognized as a Center of Excellence for Cyprus and the region, and the establishment of these laboratories will further enhance and promote this position”.